microsoft/ELL/tools/importers/onnx/README.md

 ### Import onnx model

+To install [ONNX]("https://onnx.ai/") and other required libraries, the best option is to use [Anaconda]("https://anaconda.org/")

+### Convert a model

-To convert an onnx model to the ELL format use the following:
+To convert an ONNX model to the ELL format use the following:

 ```
 python onnx_import.py <path_to_onnx_model>